What causes diabetic foot pain?

-Diabetic foot pain is a red flag telling you to seek help from Dr. Patel.
+Diabetic foot pain is a red flag telling you to seek help.
 By the time diabetes progresses enough to cause foot pain, your blood sugar has been high for a long time.
 That means you’re at high risk for PAD and complications such as:

 These are all serious complications that cause tissue death or extensive infections that ultimately require amputation.

 How is diabetic foot pain treated?